nepaul/editorconfig-generator/README.md

 1. launch the Command Pallete (**Ctrl + Shift + P** or **Cmd + Shift + P**)
 2. type **GenerateEditorConfig**, then it will generate a .editorconfig in your root project directory
+3. if you find that .editorconfig has been generated but not worked, restart your vscode please!

 [Visual Studio Code]: https://code.visualstudio.com/
 [EditorConfig]: http://editorconfig.org/